f-squirrel/f-squirrel.github.io/_posts/2023-03-16-usage-of-shared-ptr.md

 - Once a shared pointer is passed to one of the atomic functions, it cannot be accessed non-atomically.
 - The usage of `std::atomic_*` is deprecated in C++ 20 and replaced with [`std::atomic<std::shared_ptr>`](https://en.cppreference.com/w/cpp/memory/shared_ptr/atomic2) with the same caveats.

-The complete source code is available in the Github [repository](https://github.com/f-squirrel/shared_config).
+The complete source code is available in GitHub [repository](https://github.com/f-squirrel/shared_config)](https://github.com/f-squirrel/shared_config).

 Please share your ideas in the comments.